 This usually occurs about a year down the track.
-It comes from a growing awareness and sensitivity to profitability issues, and surfaces particularly as the franchisee is writing out the regular royalty cheque.
+It comes from a growing awareness and sensitivity to profitability issues, and surfaces particularly as the franchisee is making the regular royalty payment.
 The franchisee's level of satisfaction starts to drop.
 They have become more questioning, and more commercially-focussed.
 This stage needs open, non-defensive communication from the franchisor.

 During the 'me' stage, a franchisee will attribute his or her success to their own hard work and initiative.
 If things are not going so well, however, the franchisor is inevitably held to blame.
 Either way, the franchisor usually starts to receive some criticism, which must be responded to in a positive, patient, mature way.

 A clarification process can be extremely useful.
 This should cover such areas as 'what are our obligations, and how are we meeting them?'
 'What areas of assistance would be most valuable to our franchisees at this time?'
 'What resources do we have available?'